Please note, dates and times are subject to change so please check our calendar for current offerings.

 During the Sermon, children ten and under are invited to leave the service to go to Children’s Chapel where they will learn an age appropriate Bible lesson through a fun activity and then rejoin their families for Communion.

-This is a series of monthly community FOODtalks sponsored by our Kitchen Guild that are 5:30 - 7:30 p.m. in Hansen Hall.
+This is a series of monthly community FOODtalks and cooking classes sponsored by our Kitchen Guild.
+These are usually from 5:30 - 7:30 p.m. in Hansen Hall.
 We have hosted the Good Samaritan Mission, Slow Food in the Tetons, the Jackson Cupboard, Hole Food Rescue, the Teton County Library, and more to tell us how they provide nourishment to our community.
-All are welcome to hear how we are making a love-spreading d…Read More »
+All are welcome to hear h…Read More »

 As people who stand before God and one another and declare that we will, in the words of our Baptismal Covenant, “respect the dignity of every human being,” we are committed to ensuring that St. John’s is a safe place for people of all ages and circumstances.
 To that end, St. John’s and The Episcopal Diocese of Wyoming have established safe church policies and training pr…Read More »

-The Vestry is pleased to announce the establishment of the Reverend Ken Asel Ministerial Development Fund.
-The funds are available to those who want to pursue further education, such as training to be a spiritual director, a deacon, priest, or to enroll in Education for Ministry.
-The Asel Fund shall be used for those who are called to seek a deeper knowledge of their faith in ord…Read More »
+The Reverend Ken Asel Education Grant Fund is available to those who want to pursue further education, such as training to be a spiritual director, a deacon, priest, or to enroll in Education for Ministry.
+The Asel Fund shall be used for those who are called to seek a deeper knowledge of their faith in order to better meet the needs of our church, our Diocese, or the broader comm…Read More »

 Stephen Ministers are congregation members trained by to offer high-quality, one-to-one Christian care to people going through tough times.
 Sometimes we need someone to talk with who is not involved with the situation we are experiencing, and Stephen Ministers are always available to simply listen.
 There is no judgement involved; just compassion and support.
 It is completely conf…Read More »